Abolitionism in the United States: Manumission by Southern owners

 After 1776, Quaker and Moravian advocates helped persuade numerous slaveholders in the Upper South to free their slaves.
 Manumissions increased for nearly two decades.
 Many individual acts by slaveholders freed thousands of slaves.
 Slaveholders freed slaves in such numbers that the percentage of free black people in the Upper South increased from 1 to 10 percent, with most of that increase in Virginia, Maryland and Delaware.
 By 1810 three-quarters of blacks in Delaware were free.
 The most notable of men offering freedom was Robert Carter III of Virginia, who freed more than 450 people by "Deed of Gift", filed in 1791.
 This number was more slaves than any single American had freed before or after.
 Often slaveholders came to their decisions by their own struggles in the Revolution; their wills and deeds frequently cited language about the equality of men supporting the decision to set slaves free.
 The era's changing economy also encouraged slaveholders to release slaves.
 Planters were shifting from labor-intensive tobacco to mixed-crop cultivation and needed fewer slaves.

-Together with African Americans freed before the Revolution, the newly free black families began to thrive.
-By 1860, 91.7% of the blacks in Delaware and 49.7% of the those in Maryland were free.
+By 1860, 91.7% of the blacks in Delaware and 49.7% of those in Maryland were free.
 Such early free families often formed the core of artisans, professionals, preachers, and teachers in future generations.
+However, this did not signal racial equality.
+Though free from slavery, blacks still faced immense discrimination.
+For example, Delaware affirmed and reaffirmed black disenfranchisement several times throughout the late 18th and 19th centuries.
+Delaware's General Assembly enacted harsh black codes throughout the 19th century that restricted travel, property ownership, expression, and socialization for African Americans.